Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Methodology

 \subsection{Neural EnKF}

-The neural EnKF comprises three components, as illustrated in Fig.~\ref{fig:neural-EnKF}: (i) neural-network parameterization of the forecast ensemble members, (ii) the EnKF update in the neural space, and (iii) reconstruction of the updated networks back to physical space.
+The neural EnKF consists of three main steps, as illustrated in Fig.~ \ref{fig:neural-EnKF}: (i) neural-network parameterization of the forecast ensemble members, (ii) the EnKF update in the neural space, and (iii) reconstruction of the analysis ensemble in physical space.